localytics/localytics-cordova/README.md

   "backgroundAlpha": 0.75,
   "offset": 20,
-  "notchFullScreen": true, // Should the In App message render outside of the safe area (eg. around the Notch on iPHone X) "autoHideHomeScreenIndicator": true // Should the home screen indicator be shown };
+  "notchFullScreen": true, // Should the In App message render outside of the safe area (eg. around the Notch on iPHone X) "autoHideHomeScreenIndicator": true // Should the home screen indicator be hidden when there is no touch detected.
+};
 var placesConfig = {
   "alertAction": "Tap Here",